 Limited functionality available

 A blog by Myke Miller, managing director and dean of the Cloud Institute, Deloitte Consulting LLP; David Linthicum, chief cloud strategy officer, Deloitte Consulting LLP; Diana Kearns-Manolatos, senior manager, Deloitte Center for Integrated Research

 In order to guide organizations on how to harness the full potential of modern-day computing, we spoke with edge computing pioneer Mahadev Satyanarayanan (Satya), the Carnegie Group University professor of computer science and Deloitte Cloud Institute fellow.
-For our exclusive interview and detailed perspective, watch for our Deloitte Insights article, “The Edge of cloud: A discussion with Mahadev Satyanarayanan, the Carnegie Group University Professor of Computer Science,” which publishes on March 25.
-Here, we’ll share his and our thoughts on the present opportunities and future challenges related to adopting cloud-edge architectures.
+For our exclusive interview and detailed perspective, explore our Deloitte Insights article, “The Edge of cloud: A discussion with Mahadev Satyanarayanan, the Carnegie Group University Professor of Computer Science,” which shares his and our thoughts on the present opportunities and future challenges related to adopting cloud-edge architectures.

 A four-tiered computing model

 When thinking about developing a tiered computing architecture that brings together cloud, edge, mobile, and batteryless platform technologies, think through the different components of the system individually, and provide the flexibility in your cloud-edge architecture to adapt data and workload flows as requirements change.